kmaida/angular-mediacheck/README.md

 Thank you!

 ## Changelog
+* 03/01/2017 - cleaned up code to comply with angular-cli rc.0 linting rules
 * 11/21/2016 - added a getter in `MediacheckService` that returns the key of the active media query
 * 11/20/2016 - expanded setter/getter sample to support subscription
 * 11/20/2016 - added example for a setter/getter service and supporting documentation